-‘This Is Us’ Season 2: Are The Cast Returning For More Episodes On NBC?
+‘This Is Us’ Season 2: Is The Cast Returning For More Episodes On NBC?

 — Entertainment Weekly (@EW) January 11, 2017

-Just seven days after that first season aired, NBC picked up the series for a full 18 episode run.
+Just seven days after that first season aired, NBC picked up the series for a full 18-episode run.
 Since then, the show has continued to grow in strength, increasing its ratings week after week.
 Whilst NBC is yet to officially renew the show for a second season, strong ratings suggest that the network would be keen to do so, providing creator Dan Fogelman is also onboard.

 [Featured Image by NBC]